d-nct/pascal_triangle/README.md

-# pascal_triangle
+# Pascal Triangle

-Create and print the Pascal Triangle in ascII art or print just one of its elements (combination).
+Simple code written in python.
+Create and print the **Pascal Triangle** in *ascII art* or print just one of its elements (combination).